reidka/gitomator.github.io/_docs/02-quick-start.md

 ## Create `~/.gitomator`

+Create the file `.gitomator` in your home directory.
-Create the file `~/.gitomator`, containing your credentials and the name of your GitHub organization:
+This file contains your credentials and the name of your GitHub organization:

 ```yaml
 hosting: